rohit507/UMD-CMSC498a-Intro-to-ESD/src/Clocking/layout.md

     PLL0_feed_sequence(); // Commit Changes
 ~~~~~

+## Peripheral Clocks ##

+Many peripherals are timed using the _Peripheral Clock Dividers_.
+@@
+There are four clocks `pclk1`,`pclk2`,`pclk4` and `pclk8`, which
+are clocks derived from `cclk`, and are 1,2,4,and 8 times as slow
+as `cclk`.
+@@
+Namely, they are implemented with clock dividers with fixed factor
+registers of 0,1,3 and 7.

+You can see how to connect them to various paripherals on pages
+56 and 57 of the manual.

 ## Project : Precision Timing ##

 Many aspects of your LPC require very precise clocking.